pratobs/patient-information-system/README.md

 # Patient Information System

-A simple system to manage information about patients.
+Manage information about patients using a GUI

 ## Description